Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

         Fault execute(ExecContext *, Trace::InstRecord *) const;
     };
 ```
-The details about how GEM5 automatically generates the CPP microop classes
-and its associated methods, I will dedicate another post later.

 ### Finalize Macroop class definition with template substitution
-Although microop constructions code is the most important part of
+Although microop constructions code is the most important part in
 generating CPP class definition of macroop,
+the getDefinition function needs to fill out other parts of the
-the generated CPP macroop class requires other part to be filled out by
+generated CPP macroop class.
-the getDefinition function,

 Because every macroop in X86 is defined through
 replacing some part of MacroConstructor template,